-We all know that conserving electricity makes for a healthier planet, but did you know that it also does quite a bit of good for your wallet as well?
-It’s easy to take electricity for granted, and in one way or another, we all manage to waste some on a daily basis.
+We all know that conserving electricity makes for a healthier planet, but did you know that it also does quite a bit of good for your wallet?
+It’s easy to take electricity for granted, and in one way or another, we all manage to waste some daily.
 Making just a few tweaks to your daily routine can make a big difference for both the environment and your monthly utility bill, so what are you waiting for?
-One of the best places to put energy conservation into action is right at home – and here are a few of our favorite around-the-house energy saving tips to get you started.
+One of the best places to put energy conservation into action is right at home – and here are a few of our favorite around-the-house energy saving tips to get you started:

-Cut back on electricity-hogging clothes dryer use by harnessing the power of the sun and wind instead; in other words, just hang your laundry out to dry.
-You’ll be helping the environment, and thanks to all that fresh air and sunshine, your clothes will smell fresher than ever.
+Cut back on an electricity-hogging clothes dryer use by harnessing the power of the sun and wind instead; in other words, just hang your laundry out to dry.
+You’ll be helping the environment; and thanks to all that fresh air and sunshine, your clothes will smell fresher than ever.
 If you absolutely can’t live without a dryer, consider switching over to one that has a built-in moisture sensor.
-These sensors can detect exactly when a load of laundry is dry, and will automatically shut off the dryer instead of letting it run needlessly through the remainder of the cycle, saving you money and helping your clothes to last longer.
+These sensors can detect exactly when a load of laundry is dry.
+These will automatically shut off the dryer instead of letting it run needlessly through the remainder of the cycle, saving you money and helping your clothes to last longer.

 Keep tabs on the power consumption of your household appliances with a handy little gadget called a watt meter.
-Wattmeters not only tell you how much electricity each device uses, they can also help you calculate what it actually costs to operate each one for a given amount of time.
-Knowing how your utility bill breaks down by appliance – and learning which ones are the real power guzzlers – can help you make smart decisions on when, and how long, to run home electronics.
+Watt or energy cost meters not only tell you how much electricity each device uses, but they can also help you calculate what it costs to operate each one for a given amount of time.
+Knowing how your utility bill breaks down by appliance and learning which ones are the real power guzzlers can help you make smart decisions on when — and how long — to run home electronics.

 If you live in a hot and sunny climate, consider having heat-rejecting tinted films installed on your home’s windows.
-These tinted laminates, which are applied to the interior surfaces of windows, contain either dyes or traces of metal that convert solar rays into infrared radiation and reject that radiation back through the glass, so that it doesn’t enter and raise the temperature of the house.
-While windows equipped with heat rejecting films can initially cost 10-15% more than standard windows, they ultimately pay for themselves many times over by significantly reducing long-term cooling-related energy costs.
+These tinted laminates, which are applied to the interior surfaces of windows, contain either dyes or traces of metal that convert solar rays into infrared radiation that send radiation back through the glass, so that it doesn’t enter and raise the temperature of the house.
+While windows equipped with heat-rejecting films can initially cost 10-15% more than standard windows, they ultimately pay for themselves many times over by significantly reducing long-term cooling-related energy costs.

 When the weather starts cooling down, save on heating energy by installing storm windows to insulate your home against the coming cold.
 Another great way to conserve energy and save money during the colder months of the year is to inspect the caulking and weather stripping on windows and doors every autumn.
 It may not seem like a big deal, but maintaining these barriers goes a long way toward keeping the warm air in and the cold air out.

 Love decorating for the holidays but hate the exorbitant utility bills that come from decking the halls with strand upon strand of twinkle lights?
 Sounds like you haven’t discovered holiday LEDS yet.
-Switch from incandescent to LED strand lights, and you’ll not only use 90% less energy, you’ll practically never have to worry about finding and changing burnt-out bulbs again: the average LED Christmas bulb has a lifespan of 50,000 hours.
+Switch from incandescent to LED strand lights.
+You’ll not only use 90% less energy, but you’ll also practically never have to worry about finding and changing burnt-out bulbs again: the average LED Christmas bulb has a lifespan of 50,000 hours.